Position Papers

 The federal government taxes maritime cargo and the receipts are deposited in the HMTF.
 The HMTF collects more revenue from shippers than Congress has appropriated to the U.S. Army Corps of Engineers to maintain our harbors. $10 billion in already collected revenue sits idle in the U.S. Treasury, not being used for its intended purpose of investing in our Nation’s ports and harbors.

-With increased costs associated with placement of dredged material, it is vital that federal funding keep pace for the U.S. Army Corps so Great Lakes waterways remain efficiently and safely passable.
+With increased costs associated with placement of dredged material and tight competition due to shrinking environmental windows, it is vital that federal funding keep pace for the U.S. Army Corps so Great Lakes waterways remain efficiently and safely passable.

 Economic Benefit: